-India: Female troops take on UN peacekeeping missions | DW | 07.03.2022
+India: female troops take on UN peacekeeping missions | DW | 07.03.2022

 More women are joining India's Rapid Action Force, which deals with riot and crowd control situations

-"Nothing is impossible for women," said 34-year-old Sunija Prasad, as she sat in her barracks following a grueling training session at a police camp in the north Indian city of Meerut.
+"Nothing is impossible for women," says 34-year-old Sunija Prasad, as she sits in her barracks following a grueling training session at a police camp in the north Indian city of Meerut.

 Prasad is an inspector with the Rapid Action Force (RAF), a specialized wing of the paramilitary Central Reserve Police Force of India, which deals with riot and crowd control situations.